Our Services

 Helpful Resources

-Some supplements can help in specific cases, especially when a deficiency is present, with the best evidence for vitamin D, L-arginine or L-citrulline, B vitamins, magnesium, zinc if low, and omega-3s, but they are not cures and can interact with medications.
+Certain supplements may help erectile dysfunction (ED) in specific cases, particularly when a nutrient deficiency exists.
+The strongest evidence supports vitamin D, L-arginine or L-citrulline, B vitamins, magnesium, zinc (if low), and omega-3s.
+However, supplements are not cures and can interact with medications.

 The short answer: some supplements may help in specific cases, but they are not magic fixes.
 ED is often a signal of something deeper—like circulation problems, hormone changes, stress, or underlying health conditions.
 Understanding what's really going on is key.